haskell-github-trust/.github/profile/README.md

 ## How to publish to Hackage

 You need your own “uploader group” account on Hackage.
-Use the [haskell_github_trust](https://github.com/haskell-github-trust/secrets) account to add your own “uploader group” account to the list of package Maintainers.
+Use the [__haskell_github_trust__ account password](https://github.com/haskell-github-trust/secrets) to add your own “uploader group” account to the list of package Maintainers.
 The __haskell_github_trust__ account is a “Group Account” as described on [hackage.haskell.org/upload](https://hackage.haskell.org/upload).

 > #### Group Accounts